Curling: Curling stone

 The curling stone (also sometimes called a rock in North America) is made of granite and is specified by the World Curling Federation, which requires a weight between 38 and 44 lb, a maximum circumference of 36 in, and a minimum height of 4+1/2 in.
 The only part of the stone in contact with the ice is the running surface, a narrow, flat annulus or ring, 1/4 to 1/2 in wide and about 5 in in diameter; the sides of the stone bulge convex down to the ring, with the inside of the ring hollowed concave to clear the ice.
 This concave bottom was first proposed by J. S. Russell of Toronto, Ontario, Canada sometime after 1870, and was subsequently adopted by Scottish stone manufacturer Andrew Kay.

-The granite for the stones comes from two sources: Ailsa Craig, an island off the Ayrshire coast of Scotland, and the Trefor Granite Quarry, North of the Llŷn Peninsula, Gwynedd in Wales, from these two locations there are four variations in colours, from Ailsa there's the 'Ailsa craig common green' & 'Ailsa craig blue hone' and from Trefor, there's 'Blue Trefor' & 'Red Trefor'.
+The granite for the stones comes from two sources: Ailsa Craig, an island located in the Firth of Clyde off the Ayrshire coast of Scotland, and the Trefor Granite Quarry, North of the Llŷn Peninsula, Gwynedd in Wales.
+These locations provide four variations in colour known as Ailsa Craig Common Green, Ailsa Craig Blue Hone, Blue Trefor and Red Trefor.

 Blue Hone has very low water absorption, which prevents the action of repeatedly freezing water from eroding the stone.
 Ailsa Craig Common Green is a lesser quality granite than Blue Hone.
 In the past, most curling stones were made from Blue Hone, but the island is now a wildlife reserve, and the quarry is restricted by environmental conditions that exclude blasting.